criticalcsed/criticalcsed/program.md

 Are you curious about becoming a middle or high school CS teacher in Washington state?
 We're creating a pathway for aspiring teachers to do exactly that.
 The program part of the University of Washington's existing 1-year Masters in Teaching (called STEP, short for [Secondary Teacher Education Program](https://education.uw.edu/programs/teacher/secondary){:target="_blank"}, which runs from Spring each year (starting in April), through the next Winter (ending in April).
 We're creating what's called an "5th quarter add-on" endorsement, which means that teacher candidates enroll in the 1-year degree, earns a first endorsement in math, science, social students, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.

+## Do I have to have a CS background?

+No. The only CS content knowledge we expect teachers to have is some preliminary exposure to programming, through an introductory programming course or some other source of experience.
+We will teach much of the CS content knowledge needed to teach a range of middle and high school courses; having more extensive CS experience will simply broaden your range.

 ## What courses does the endorsement include?

 That additional quarter is all CS, including four courses: